Not all that long ago, we shared a compilation of our favorite 50 things to do in Paris.

 33. Grab A Bite At The Chelsea Market

 It gets busy quick here, but the buzz is enjoyable and the restaurants are delicious.
 The Chelsea Market is a particularly good stop if you find yourself on the nearby High Line or stuck in some miserable weather.
-If you need some help on where to eat (we chose the Korean-style ramen at Mok Bar), this guide should help.
+If you need some help on where to eat (we chose the Korean-style ramen at Mok Bar), this guided tour will help.

 34. Harlem’s Restaurant Row